mhyee/mhyee.com/content/blog/fydp3.md

 optimization problems?

 My next few posts will be answering that question.
-More specifically, this post will be about the _guided improvement algorithm_.
-The other posts will be about _improvements_ to GIA.
+More specifically, this post will be about the _guided improvement algorithm_, while the other posts will be about _improvements_.

 There will be a lot of terminology in this post, so if you need a reminder, please take some time to review my [previous post][fydp2].
 Also, the material in